 Use the gathered information to understand the disconnects between the IT support status quo and the real wants and needs of the business.
 This might include being able to change any interaction, and any style of response, based upon customer feedback.

-3. The Use of Modern Support Technologies
+3. The Use of Modern Support Technologies in Digital Transformation

 So, does your IT service desk already use “virtual agents”?
 Or is it planning to?
 But the really important questions include: